Degree spectra of homeomorphism types of compact Polish spaces: Preliminaries

 \subsection{Presentations of Polish spaces}

-A {\em Polish presentation} (or simply a {\em presentation}) of a Polish space $X$ is a distance function $d$ on $\om$ whose Cauchy completion is homeomorphic to $X$.
-Some researchers use a slightly different definition, but these definitions are equivalent: Let $a_n\in X$ be the image of $n\in\om$ under such a homeomorphism.
-Then, $(a_n)_n$ is a dense sequence in $X$, and $d_X(a_i,a_j)=d(i,j)$ is the restriction of the metric on $X$ to the dense set $\{a_n\}_n$.
-We often use the same symbol $d$ to denote the metric $d_X$ on $X$.
-For discussion on presentations of Polish spaces, see also \cite{GKP17}.
+If~$X$ is a Polish space, then a {\em Polish presentation} (or simply a {\em presentation}) of~$X$ is~$(X,d,S)$ where~$S=(s_n)_{n\in\N}$ is a dense sequence in~$X$ and~$d$ is a complete metric which is compatible with the topology.
+For a discussion of presentations of Polish spaces, see also \cite{GKP17}.

+For a Turing degree~$\d$, a presentation~$(X,d,S)$ of~$X$ is~$\d$-computable if the real numbers~$d(s_i,s_j)$ are uniformly~$\d$-computable.
+A {\em $\mathbf{d}$-computable Polish space} is a Polish space which has a $\mathbf{d}$-computable presentation.
+For a Polish space $X$, its {\em Polish degree spectrum} $\Spec(X)$ is the set of all Turing degrees $\mathbf{d}$ such that $X$ has a $\mathbf{d}$-computable Polish presentation.

-A finite union of rational open balls (i.e., balls of the form $B(a_i;r)$ for some rational $r$) is called a rational open set.
-A code of a finite rational open cover of $X$ is a finite set $E\subseteq\om\times\mathbb{Q}$ such that for any $x\in X$ there is $(i,r)\in E$ such that $d(x,a_i)<r$.
-If $X$ is compact, then a {\em compact presentation} of $X$ is a presentation of $X$ equipped with an enumeration of a collection $C$ of codes of all finite rational open covers of $X$.
-In particular, a compact presentation contains an information of total boundedness; that is, a function $\ell$ such that, given $s$, the $2^{-s}$-net $\{B(a_n;2^{-s}):n<\ell(s)\}$ formally covers the whole space $X$.
+Let~$(X,d,S)$ be a presentation of a Polish space~$X$.
+A \emph{rational open ball} is~$B(s_i,r)=\{x\in X:d(s_i,x)<r\}$ where~$r>0$ is rational.
+A \emph{rational open set} is a finite union of rational open balls.
+A code of a finite rational open cover of $X$ is a finite set~$E\subseteq\N\times\mathbb{Q}_{>0}$ such that for any $X=\bigcup_{(i,r)\in E}B(s_i,r)$.
+If $X$ is compact, then a {\em compact presentation} of $X$ is a presentation of $X$ equipped with an enumeration of the codes of all finite rational open covers of $X$.
+In particular, a compact presentation contains an information of total boundedness; that is, a function $\ell:\N\to\N$ such that for all~$n$, $\{B(a_i,2^{-n}):i<\ell(n)\}$ covers the whole space $X$.

-For a Turing degree $\mathbf{d}$, a {\em $\mathbf{d}$-computable Polish space} is a Polish space which has a $\mathbf{d}$-computable presentation, and such a space is {\em $\mathbf{d}$-computably compact} if it has a $\mathbf{d}$-computable compact presentation.
-For a Polish space $X$, the {\em Polish degree spectrum} is the set of all Turing degrees $\mathbf{d}$ such that $X$ has a $\mathbf{d}$-computable Polish presentation.
-If such a space $X$ is compact, the {\em compact degree spectrum} is the set of all Turing degrees $\mathbf{d}$ such that $X$ has a $\mathbf{d}$-computable compact presentation.
+A compact Polish space~$X$ is {\em $\mathbf{d}$-computably compact} if it has a $\mathbf{d}$-computable compact presentation.
+Its {\em compact degree spectrum} $\Spec_c(X)$ is the set of all Turing degrees $\mathbf{d}$ such that $X$ has a $\mathbf{d}$-computable compact presentation.

-\begin{Lemma} Let ${X}$ be a compact metrizable space.
-If ${X}$ has a $\mathbf{d}$-computable Polish presentation, then ${X}$ has a $\mathbf{d}'$-computable compact presentation. \end{Lemma}
+We will often use the next elementary result. \begin{lemma} Let ${X}$ be a compact Polish space.
+If ${X}$ has a $\mathbf{d}$-computable Polish presentation, then ${X}$ has a $\mathbf{d}'$-computable compact presentation. \end{lemma}